 Effort spent on baseline and supplemental inspections should be charged to the appropriate inspection procedure in accordance with IMC 0306, “Information Technology Support for the Reactor Oversight Process.”
 Section 05.03 of IMC 0306 also provides guidance on documenting inspection procedures if the sample size must be modified.
-Direct inspection effort spent on special inspections as a result of an event should be charged to IProcedure 93812 using the event response (ER) code, and the associated preparation and documentation should be charged to IP 93812 using the ERP and ERD activity codes respectively.
+Direct inspection effort spent on special inspections as a result of an event should be charged to Inspection Procedure

+(IP) 93812, “Special Inspection”, using the event response (ER) code, and the associated preparation and documentation should be charged to IP 93812 using the ERP and ERD activity codes respectively.
 Inspection results should be documented in accordance with IMC 0612, “Power Reactor Inspection Reports,” to the extent practical.
 Areas where no findings are identified may be documented in greater detail than required by IMC 0612, specifically the results of those inspection activities relating to an event, the basis for the extended shutdown, or operational/restart readiness.

 The Inspection Plan should be reviewed and modified as necessary on at least a quarterly basis, to ensure that the inspection schedule is optimized with anticipated plant activities.
-Specific licensee actions directly related to reason(s) for shutdown and the corresponding NRC activities can be listed in the inspection plan if deemed necessary by .
+Specific licensee actions directly related to reason(s) for shutdown and the corresponding NRC activities can be listed in the inspection plan if deemed necessary by regional management.

-06.03 Performance Indicator.
+06.03 Performance Indicator Impacts.

 Plants should continue to gather and submit PI data in accordance with IMC 0608 to the extent that the data is available under extended shutdown conditions.
-Some in the initiating events, mitigating systems, and barrier integrity cornerstones may either be lapsed or may lack current data due to the extended shutdown, but in the other cornerstones still provide useful indications of plant performance.
-The inspection plan should include consideration of any inspections necessary to compensate for lack current data.
+Some PIs in the initiating events, mitigating systems, and barrier integrity cornerstones may either be lapsed or may lack current data due to the extended shutdown, but PIs in the other cornerstones still provide useful indications of plant performance.
+The inspection plan should include consideration of any inspections necessary to compensate for PIs that lack current data.

 Upon restart, several PIs will remain invalid until sufficient data have been collected to calculate each specific PI.
 In other words, the validity of each PI is dependent on the data needed to calculate the specific PI.
 The algorithms for calculating the different PIs, and in some cases the thresholds to determine their validity, are contained in NEI 99-02, “Regulatory Assessment Performance Indicator Guideline.”
 As an example, since the Unplanned Scrams and Unplanned Power Changes PIs in the Initiating Events cornerstone are not considered valid if there are fewer than 2,400 critical hours in the previous four quarters, it would typically take two quarters of operational data following restart for these indicators to be considered valid.
 Furthermore, starting up with only two quarters of critical hours makes this PI more volatile, meaning it could cross a threshold with a lower number of scrams than was intended.
-Mitigating System Performance Index is a valid indicator if supported by 3 years of dataOn the other hand, the Reactor Coolant System (RCS) Activity and RCS Leakage PIs in the Barrier Integrity cornerstone are considered valid with the first quarterly data submittal following restart because the PIs can be calculated using a single month’s reported value at steady state power.
+Mitigating System Performance Index (MSPI) is a valid indicator if supported by 3 years of data.
+The staff and industry representatives have discussed the validity of MSPI indicators after extended shutdown and concluded that at least four quarters of operational data are required prior to making these PIs valid for assessment purposes.
+The staff will evaluate the validity of MSPI indicators on a plant-specific basis via the ROP Working Group and Frequently Asked Questions process (reference January 2014 ROP Public Meeting Summary; ML 14041A236).
+On the other hand, the Reactor Coolant System (RCS) Activity and RCS Leakage PIs in the Barrier Integrity cornerstone are considered valid with the first quarterly data submittal following restart because the PIs can be calculated using a single month’s reported value at steady state power.
 Questions regarding the potential validity of specific indicators should be referred to the Performance Assessment Branch in NRR.

 06.04 Communication Plan.